Generative AI Tools Available at UW–Madison

 • Adobe Firefly

-It includes what each tool is for, what it is not for, what’s included in UW licensing, data-use rules, support contacts, and everyday examples from teaching, research, administration, HR, and finance.
+It includes what each tool is for, what it is not for, what is included in UW licensing, data-use rules, support contacts, and everyday examples from teaching, research, administration, HR, and finance.

 I need meeting notes, action items, or a recap of what was said.

-Use Zoom AI Companion (host must opt-in) or Webex AI Assistant.
+Use Zoom AI Companion (host must opt in) or Webex AI Assistant.
 Each provides summaries and action items when hosts turn AI features on.
+Zoom AI Companion can now also join Microsoft Teams and Google Meet meetings as a guest note-taker.
+Secure Zoom and Webex AI Assistant both support restricted and HIPAA data.

 I need to create or edit images and graphics.